DOI10.47051/GLZT9665

 Figure 2: Distribution of Erythrolamprus guentheri in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The name Erythrolamprus, which comes from the Greek words erythros (meaning “red”) and lampros (meaning “brilliant”),6 refers to the bright red body rings of some snakes in this genus.
+Etymology: The name Erythrolamprus, which comes from the Greek words erythros (=red) and lampros (=brilliant),6 refers to the bright red body rings of some snakes in this genus.
 The specific epithet guentheri honors Albert Günther (1830–1914), a German-born British zoologist, ichthyologist, and herpetologist, best known for his role as Keeper of Zoology at the Natural History Museum in London.

-See it in the wild: Günther's False-Coralsnakes cannot be expected to be seen reliably using standard methods of field herping, since individuals are recorded accidentally and no more than once every few months.
-However, in southeastern Ecuador, along the Zamora river valley, up to 15–20 individuals of Erythrolamprus guentheri have been registered in a single locality during a period of 12 months.7
+See it in the wild: Günther’s False-Coralsnakes are recorded at a rate of about once every few months.
+However, in southeastern Ecuador, along the Río Zamora, up to 15–20 individuals have been registered in a single locality during a period of 12 months.7

 Acknowledgments: Special thanks to Darwin Núñez and Jorge Vaca for providing natural history and locality data for Erythrolamprus guentheri.
 For providing morphological measurements of individuals of E. guentheri, the first author is grateful to Felipe Franco Curcio.
 This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).